-Campus Courses are offered during the day and evening.
+Campus Courses are offered during the day.
 Due to COVID-19, AAMI has temporarily shifted the Campus delivery of courses to video-based technology via videotelephony and online chat services through a cloud-based peer-to-peer software platform used for teleconferencing, telecommuting, distance education, and social relations.
-It is anticipated when the Campus reopens for classes that this technology will also be an option for students who physically cannot attend the traditional classroom.
 At the time of the publication of this catalog, the date for reopening the Campus has not been anticipated.
-All evening courses will continue to be delivered only via video-based technology.

 The AAMI campus is located in the historic "Paramount" building just one block from Times Square.
 The entire premise is well-lighted, ventilated, and air-conditioned, providing a cheerful and comfortable atmosphere during all seasons of the year.

 Physical facilities are readily accessible for the disabled.